MarsBased/handbook/guides/seo-guidelines.md

 The length of this string should not exceed 55-60 characters, as Google will only display as many.

-This is the most important tag in the page, so make sure to introduce keywords and the brand name.
+This is the most important tag on the page, so make sure to introduce keywords and the brand name.
 Simpler is better.

 Some considerations for the title: